MicrosoftDocs/well-architected/well-architected/scalability/principles.md

 |Choose the right resources and right-size|Determine if the resources can support the anticipated load.
 Also, justify the cost implications of the choices.|
 |Apply strategies in your design early| Accelerate adoption without significant changes.
 For example, **strive for stateless application** and store state externally in a database or distributed cache. **Use caching** where possible, to minimize the processing load.|

 An alternate approach is vertical scaling (scale up).
-However, you eventually may reach a limit where there is no larger system, and you can't scale up anymore.
+However, you eventually may reach a limit where there isn't a larger system, and you can't scale up anymore.
 At that point, any further scaling must be horizontal.
 So it's good practice to employ a scale-out architecture early on.

 ## Shift-left on performance testing